-Part of the application process includes a special Homeowner Orientation where applicants get lots of information and the opportunity to ask questions.
-Attendance of the Homeowner Orientation class is not required in order to receive an Application for Homeownership.
+Part of the application process includes a 15 minute Homeowner Orientation where applicants get lots of information and the opportunity to ask questions.
+Attendance of the Homeowner Orientation class is required in order to receive an Application for Homeownership.

 Types of Homes Available

 Habitat Pinellas and West Pasco builds single-family homes and townhouses.
-We also rehabilitate existing homes.
 All homes come with our standard Homeowners Warranty and are Energy Star rated.
 Depending on the size of your family when you apply, we build homes with two to six bedrooms and one or two bathrooms.

 Choosing a Location